simetenn/uncertainpy/docs/source/features/master_features.rst

 on all features (``features_to_run="all"``).
 :py:meth:`~uncertainpy.features.Features.preprocess` requires a Python function that performs common calculations for all features.
-``adaptive`` is a list of features that have adaptive time steps.
+``interpolate`` is a list of features that must be interpolated.
 As with models,
-Uncertainpy automatically interpolates the output of adaptive features to a regular form.
+Uncertainpy automatically interpolates the output of such features to a regular form.
 Below we first go into details on the requirements of a feature function, and then the requirements of a ``preprocess`` function.